straticus1/dnsscience-coredns-manager/README.md

 ## Overview

-DNS Science Toolkit is a unified control plane for managing DNS resolvers in Kubernetes and standalone environments.
+DNS Science CoreDNS Manager is a unified control plane for managing DNS resolvers in Kubernetes and standalone environments.
 Built for system administrators and DevOps engineers who need reliable, observable DNS infrastructure.

 ### Key Features